 Based on this cycle, let’s talk about when’s the best time to plan a renovation and start construction.

 We’ll break down the pros and cons of each season, as well as the overall best time of year to renovate - and when you need to start planning.

 Here at RenoFi, we think the best time of year to renovate is fall.
 There are a few reasons for this.
 Number one - contractors are generally not yet at their busiest.
 Peak season is May-July.

 Call your builder up and ask for a June 1st construction start date?
 Get in line.
 Call them up and ask for September 1st construction start date?
 You have a much better chance of getting your name on the list.

 Also, some projects require warmer weather.
 It’s risky to start an addition project in the dead of winter when snow could cause delays.

 The other great part about renovating in the fall is that planning takes place in summer, when many folks are in the middle of their projects.
-This means contractors are more likely to give you the time of day and get you on their schedules for the season.

 However, fall is only the best season to renovate if you’re preparing in advance!
 This means getting estimates, financing, and contracts finished during the summer, before it’s too late.